 I’m still working on a significant rewrite of my OPML browser, Optimal, but I’ve decided to release the current working version in the meantime because it addresses a couple of significant usability comments I’ve had.
 Specifically: There are now links to expand/collapse all nodes, and There is a new query string parameter, depth, which allows… Continue reading Optimal OPML Browser Update v.
 0.4pre1

 Thanks to Adam Green, who gave me loads of feedback, I’ve made quite a few enhancements to my OPML browser, Optimal.
 Changes Query String Parameters Use Cases/Examples

 Minor bug-fix update to permit installation in a subdirectory of the web document root.

+I’ve released a significant revision to my OPML browser: Optimal.
 If you hate the name, just be glad I’m not going to camel-case it. 😉